On this page

 Pruning in winter keeps the centre open and stops the gooseberry bush becomes tangled and unhealthy.
 In winter cut out dead and diseased stems, those crossing the centre, prune drooping stems to an upright side-shoot and shorten new growth by about half.

-Blackberries and Loganberries, who's canes grow one season and fruit the next, are pruned by cutting out the fruited canes at ground level after fruiting, normally in winter, leaving the new ones to fruit next season.
+Blackberries and Loganberries, whose canes grow one season and fruit the next.
+Are pruned by cutting out the fruited canes at ground level after fruiting, normally in winter, leaving the new ones to fruit next season.
 Uncontrolled, blackberries quickly grow into a tangled mess and sorting out the old and new canes is almost impossible.
 Keeping blackberries, means, keeping on top of pruning.

-Each year cut out about one third of the oldest, weak or very low stems down to the ground, it is easy to tell the old stems from the new, the bark on the old stems is very dark almost black, the new stems are lighter in colour.
+Once a year prune out about one third of the oldest, weak or very low stems down to the ground.
+It is easy to tell the old stems from the new, the bark on the old stems is very dark almost black, the new stems are lighter in colour.
 Pruning can be done at the same time as harvesting the fruit, or in winter.

 Pruning summer-flowering shrubs in spring gives a better flowering display that year.
 Pruning also keeps growth in check and improves overall plant health.